-If Erlang sends i.e. the list [\$a,\$b,\$c] to the port, the bufflen variable will be 3 ant the buff veriable will contain {'a','b','c'} (no null termination).
+If Erlang sends i.e. the list [\$a,\$b,\$c] to the port, the bufflen variable will be 3 and the buff veriable will contain {'a','b','c'} (no null termination).
 Usually the first byte is used as an opcode, which is the case in our driver to (at least when the port is in command mode).
 The opcodes are defined as:

-- 'L'<socketname>: Create and listen on socket with the given name. - 'A'identification number.
+- 'L'<socketname>: Create and listen on socket with the given name. - 'A'istennumber as 32 bit bigendian>: Accept from the listen socket identified by the given identification number.
 The idientification number is retrieved with the uds_control routine. - 'C'<socketname>: Connect to the socket named <socketname>. - 'S'<data>: Send the data <data> on the connected/accepted socket (in command mode).
 The sending is acked when the data has left this process. - 'R': Receive one packet of data.